volta-cli/rfcs/text/0000-informational-commands.md

 # Summary
 [summary]: #summary

 Add an informational command, `volta list`, replacing the `volta current` command and expanding on its capabilities.
-The `list` command will allow users to see their default and project-specific toolchains, and will support both pretty-printed user-facing output and at least one mode of tool-friendly output.
+The `list` command will allow users to see their default and project-specific toolchains, and will support both human-friendly output and a tool-friendly output.

 # Motivation
 [motivation]: #motivation